what to read during quarantine

 While reading these interconnected stories, don’t be surprised if you find yourself, in your’s mind’s eye, on the porch or in a hammock … enjoying the shade; the drowsy, warm breeze; the scent of flowers; the buzzing of bees; and the taste of summer.

-Although this book starts out as a domestic drama in an early-20th-century English manor-house, you’ll soon begin to realize that things are a bit “off.”
+Although The Uninvited Guests starts out as a domestic drama in an early-20th-century English manor-house, you’ll soon begin to realize that things are a bit “off.”
 And, then, events take a turn toward the truly strange.
 I found this book to be delightfully odd, and oddly delightful.

 Book suggestion number 6 is another utterly unique book by Erin Morgenstern: her recently released “sophomore” title, The Starless Sea.
 This lush, strange, gorgeous tale celebrates stories and the art of story-telling.
 It’s full of magic, books, and cats … and fairy tales that are positively alive, spiraling in on themselves and outward into new versions.
 This book, like her first, is intensely visual and after inhabiting these magical, otherworldly locations while reading the book, I came away wishing they were, in fact, real.